marcinbojko/linux_mint/README.md

 ## Assumptions

-- 20 GB free space on OS drive
+- 10 GB free space on OS drive (recommended 20-30 due to Flatpak)
 - ssh private key or password method
 - user specified in `group_vars` or passed in variable `ansible_ssh_user`
 - by default, extra binaries (outside packages) will be installed in `/usr/local/bin` (adjustable by `bin_path` variable) If you prefer to keep them in cloud (sync between computers), down below I'll attach info how to replace binaries with proper -ymlinks (work in progress)